wuerzlefish/Qlockwork/README.md

 # QLOCKWORK
-### Eine Firmware der Selbstbau-QLOCKTWO.
+### A firmware for the DIY-QLOCKTWO.

 ### Features:
 ```
 Almost no electronics needed.
 Only ESP8266 (NodeMCU or WeMos D1 mini) and an LED-stripe.
-Optional support for RTC, LDR, Buzzer and IR-remote.
+Optional support for WiFi, RTC, LDR, Buzzer and IR-remote.
 Supports more than 30 types of LED stripes.
-RGB and RGBW (experimental).
+FastLED (RGB), LPD8806 (RGBW), NeoPixel (RGB and RGBW).
 Horizontal and vertial LED layout.
+Webserver to controll the clock.
 16 Languages.
+37 Colors.
 Timer.
-Alarm.
+2 Alarmtimes.
 NTP timesync.
 RTC timesync as backup.
 Timezones.
-DST.
-Webserver to controll the clock.
-OTA.
+Daylight saving time.
+Over-the-air updates.
 WiFi manager for initial setup via accesspoint.
 Log to Syslog.
-(RGBW ist only tested with LPD8806 of the CLT2.)
 ```
 ### Standard modes
 ```